The burden that is excess weight

 - Apart from consuming a low to moderate palatability/caloric diet, avoiding highly-processed, calorie-dense, addictive foods (which can set off ‘reward eating’, increase sodium levels and inflammation), it is important to consume adequate protein with each meal to stabilise your blood sugar levels.

-- Using quantum physics technology and genetic testing, identify what type of diet is best for you: could it be a ketogenic diet, or a low-fat diet?
+- I help you identify what type of diet is best for you: could it be a ketogenic diet, or a low-fat diet?
 It may not always be a ketogenic diet that is best; a low-fat diet can be equally effective.
 However, for insulin-resistant individuals, a ketogenic diet is more effective.

 - Diet breaks: new evidence show diet breaks can help to re-balance the set point.